Single User Mode¶

 - Once all operations finish, switches to single user mode.

-Only administrator users can make the Server switch to single user mode.
+Only administrator users can make the Server switch to global single user mode.

 The MBean VDBServerManagementInfo of the JMX interface provides the id